Missouri State High School Activities Association

-The Missouri State High School Activities Association (MSHSAA) is the governing body for high school activities throughout the state of Missouri.
-Approximately 580 high schools are members of MSHSAA.
+The Missouri State High School Activities Association (MSHSAA) is the governing body for high school activities throughout the U.S. state of Missouri.
+Approximately 720 high schools are members of MSHSAA.
+There are close to 250 additional affiliate members and around 25 home school associations.

 The MSHSAA conducts championship-level activities in 23 activities.
 At least 50 member high schools must sponsor a sport for an official championship series to be conducted.
 Sports such as boys volleyball, field hockey, girls lacrosse, boys softball, and water polo are considered "emerging sports" by MSHSAA, but an official postseason series does not exist with less than 50 schools involved in those activities.
 MSHSAA also administers sideline cheerleading and dance team activities.

 History

 In 1925, while 46 of the states in the US already had governing bodies to regulate interscholastic activities, Missouri did not.
-The first meeting was held on November 13, 1925, in St. Louis where a subsequent constitutional convention was scheduled for December 12, 1925.
+Basketball and track already had statewide tournaments organized by the University of Missouri but rules on eligibility, playoff qualification, and other matters were handled by local leagues.
+The first meeting was held on November 13, 1925, at the Statler Hotel in St. Louis where a subsequent constitutional convention was scheduled for December 12, 1925.
 Carl Burris was the first secretary of MSHSAA, and the following men drafted the original constitution: